Spatial populations with seed-banks in random environment: III. Convergence towards mono-type equilibrium: Abstract

 \emph{Keywords:} Moran model, resampling, migration, seed-bank, random environment, fixation probability, clustering, coexistence, duality, interacting particle system.

 \emph{MSC 2020:} Primary 60K35; Secondary 92D25.

 \emph{Acknowledgements:} The research in this paper was supported by the Netherlands Organization for Scientific Research (NWO) through grant TOP1.17.019.
-The author thanks Frank den Hollander for suggesting the problem and for his continuous encouragement during inspiring discussions.
-The author thanks Rajat Hazra for insightful discussions, Evgeny Verbitskiy for discussions on ergodic theory, and Yuval Peres for providing (at online forum math.stackexchange.com) an authoritative reference that relates weak convergence of Markov chains to the peripheral spectrum of Markov operators.
-Furthermore, the author thanks Frank Redig, Cristian Gardin\`a and Simone Floreani for discussions on duality.
+The author thanks his advisor Frank den Hollander for suggesting the problem and appreciates his continuous encouragement during many inspiring discussions.
+The author thanks Evgeny Verbitskiy for several discussions on ergodic theory in the past, and for pointing out the reference \cite{Cohen14} which was very helpful for the present paper.
+The author also thanks Yuval Peres for providing (at online forum math.stackexchange.com) the reference \cite{Lin82} that relates weak convergence of Markov chains to the peripheral spectrum of Markov operator.
+The author thanks Rajat Hazra for insightful discussions.
+Furthermore, the author thanks Frank Redig, Cristian Giardin\`a and Simone Floreani for discussions on duality.